Quick Facts - Disability Support Pension December 2025:

 Does Disability Pension Stop at 65?

-• DSP recipients automatically transfer to Age Pension at 65
+• You can choose to stay on DSP or transfer to Age Pension

-• Payment rate usually remains the same or similar
+• If you transfer, your payment rate usually stays the same or similar

 No Gap in Payments: